Participants at Bunker Labs’ Muster Raleigh-Durham event.

 As those veterans-turned-entrepreneurs retire, we need to fill that gap.
 And, as I mentioned earlier, there’s a steep decline in veterans’ starting businesses.
 That’s bad math.

 But there is hope.
 Each year, around 200,000 service members transition to civilian life; 25 percent of them say they want to start businesses.
 This is where Bunker Labs comes into the scene.

 What Is Bunker Labs?

 Bunker Labs is a nationwide 501(c)(3) nonprofit that focuses on helping veterans (and military spouses) start and grow businesses.
-It started about five years ago and is run largely by veterans who are also entrepreneurs.
+It was started and is run largely by veterans who are also entrepreneurs.
 Its goal is to create an ecosystem for veterans to plug into.

 My Experience as a Veteran Entrepreneur

-I know all this because I have been fortunate enough to witness this first hand from a couple of angles.
-As many of you know, I’m a Marine veteran and recovering fintech entrepreneur.
+I know all this because I have been fortunate enough to witness it from a couple of angles.
+I’m a Marine veteran and recovering fintech entrepreneur.